 What You Can Do About Dog Bites

-Dogs are more than pets — they are family.
+Dogs are more than pets—they are family.
 But even well-behaved dogs can bite.
-Still,
+In many

-many incidents can be avoided.
-Teaching children how to stay safe is especially important,
+cases, a bite can be prevented.
+Teaching children how to stay safe is especially important.

-Some behaviors may signal that a dog is aggressive, afraid, or protecting his or her
+Some dog behaviors may signal that a dog is aggressive, afraid, or protecting their

 If a strange dog comes near you, stand still, keep your hands down, and avoid eye

-Ask before petting a dog you don’t know.
+Ask permission from the dog owner before approaching or petting a dog you don’t know.

-Never leave a child alone with a dog — even the family pet.
+Never leave a baby or a small child alone with a dog—even the family pet.

-Avoid dogs that are cornered, chained, in a car or behind a fence.
+Stay away from dogs that are cornered, chained, in a car, or behind a fence.